MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

     Changing the compatibility level is like moving the database back in time.
 It restricts the features SQL server can use to those that were available in SQL Server 2008.

-1. Download the T-SQL script located on **https://github.com/MicrosoftLearning/dp-300-database-administrator/blob/master/Instructions/Templates/CreateRandomWorkloadGenerator.sql** to **C:\LabFiles\Monitor and optimize** path on the lab virtual machine
+1. Download the T-SQL script located on **https://github.com/MicrosoftLearning/dp-300-database-administrator/blob/master/Instructions/Templates/CreateRandomWorkloadGenerator.sql** to **C:\LabFiles\Monitor and optimize** path on the lab virtual machine.

+1. Download the T-SQL script located on **https://github.com/MicrosoftLearning/dp-300-database-administrator/blob/master/Instructions/Templates/ExecuteRandomWorkload.sql** to **C:\LabFiles\Monitor and optimize** path on the lab virtual machine.

 1. Select the **File** > **Open** > **File** menu in SQL Server Management Studio.

 1. Navigate to the **C:\LabFiles\Monitor and optimize\CreateRandomWorkloadGenerator.sql** file.

 1. Once opened into SQL Server Management Studio, select **Execute** or press <kbd>F5</kbd> to execute the query.

+1. In a new query editor, open the file **C:\LabFiles\Monitor and optimize\ExecuteRandomWorkload.sql**, and select **Execute** or press <kbd>F5</kbd> to execute the query.

 1. After the execution completes, run the script a second time to create additional load on the server.
 Leave the query tab open for this query.